High Noon: Accolades

 Entertainment Weekly ranked Will Kane on their list of The 20 All Time Coolest Heroes in Pop Culture.
+In 2006, Writers Guild of America West ranked the Carl Foreman's screenplay 75th in WGA’s list of 101 Greatest Screenplays.

 The February 2020 issue of New York Magazine lists High Noon as among "The Best Movies That Lost Best Picture at the Oscars."